Badminton player in action

 Pure Agility

-Players perform aerial acrobatics and bicycle kicks over two meters high.
+Players perform aerial acrobatics and overhead scissor kicks more than two metres off the ground.

 2